greenelab/covid19-review/content/response-to-reviews/pathogenesis-v1.md

 2.9 Line 505 - statement regarding other respiratory viruses encoding antagonists to IFN response should reference the relevant studies.

 2.10 Line 513 - word choice- replace extent with magnitude.
+**
+This change has been made.
+**

 2.11 Lines 557-559 - this was a really intriguing statement- can the authors provide an additional sentence or two to provide additional context to why this might be the case?

 2.12 I understand that this field moves ridiculously fast, but in the transmission section it might be worth including the most recent variants that are predicted to have increased transmission.
+**
+A discussion of variants of concern has been added to the section "Molecular Signatures and Transmission," which has been renamed to "Molecular Signatures, Transmission, and Variants of Concern."

 Reviewer 3

 Overall, the manuscript by Rando et al seeks to review and condense the current corpus of knowledge for SARS-CoV-2.
 The authors do a great job of making the findings of various studies easy to understand.
 Overall, this reviewer believes that it will be an excellent resource to the scientific community.
 This reviewer recommends that the author incorporates a handful of suggested changes (below) to improve the already impressive state of this manuscript.